daniildzheparov999/project_dataplatform/README.md

 $ docker-compose up

 After initialization process you will get available and ready to use Airflow on http://localhost:8080

+You can use DAG 'etl_dag_v4' and trigger it to execute data from postgres database and load it into clickhouse

 #### 6. Install Superset